 Take in some spectacular views with a ride on the Montjuic Cable Car

 You might be able to visit just one or even all of our recommendations.
-But towards the end of your stay in Barcelona, you definitely don’t want to miss out on the cable car ride up to Montjuic Castle.
-You don’t even have to visit the castle but the ride up alone offers up breathtaking views of the city and is a worthwhile culminating moment for you and your family to get a bird’s eye view of the places you’ve been and the places you want to visit on your next trip to Barcelona.
+But towards the end of your stay in Barcelona city, you definitely don’t want to miss out on the public transport cable car ride up to Montjuic Castle.
+You don’t even have to visit the castle but the ride up alone offers up breathtaking panoramic views of the city and is a worthwhile culminating moment for you and your family to get a bird’s eye view of the places you’ve been and the places you want to visit on your next trip to Catalonia, Espanya.

-For more family-friendly travel resources, check out our complete guide to international travel with kids, which includes information on procuring passports, flying, immunizations, dealing with jet lag, culture shock, safety, packing and more.
+For more family-friendly travel resources and tourist attractions, check out our complete guide to international travel with kids, which includes information on procuring passports, flying, immunizations, dealing with jet lag, culture shock, safety, packing and more.